 This type of surveillance can be time consuming, but finding a species early can save much time and money in the long run.
 New Zealand operates a National Invasive Ant survey (NIAS) to regularly check ports for high-risk invasive ants.

-Surveillance techniques are typically very much the same as those used for delimiting, except rather than focussing on where you know the ant is and working from there, you might target secondary contact points e.g. where containers were moved to post entry.
+Surveillance techniques are typically very much the same as those used for delimiting, except rather than focusing on where you know the ant is and working from there, you might target secondary contact points e.g. where containers were moved to post entry.
 Another main difference is that every ant found should be identified, which can be difficult as there are thousands of ant species.
-This is why we generally advise focussing on major problem species if identification resources or skills are not available.
+This is why we generally advise focusing on major problem species if identification resources or skills are not available.

 Enlisting the help of the general public is a cost effective way to monitor for incursions of invasive ant species.
 Public awareness campaigns using posters, leaflets, talks, radio advertising etc. are a good way to gather information about incursions.
 It is important that any awareness campaign has a clear line of communication and that well defined response protocols are in place to promote rapid deployment.